 That does not mean the alleged victim has no say in how the case proceeds.
 As is the case in any prosecution where a victim is involved, the prosecutor will likely try and speak to the alleged victim when deciding whether to pursue the case or not.
 Your partner may be able to influence the decision to proceed or dismiss charges in this manner; however, the prosecutor will make the ultimate decision.

-If you find yourself charged with San Diego domestic violence and your wife/husband wants to drop the charges, consult with an experienced San Diego criminal defense attorney as soon as possible.
-The more the State of California has invested in the case the less likely a dismissal is, meaning that time is of the essence.
+If you find yourself charged with domestic violence and your wife/husband/partner wants to drop the charges, consult with an experienced San Diego criminal defense attorney as soon as possible.
+The more the State of California has invested in the case the less likely a dismissal becomes, meaning that time is of the essence.
+For immediate legal help, contact San Diego criminal defense attorney Domenic J. Lombardo at (619) 232-5122 to schedule a free and confidential consultation.